 JPMA's Opinion

-As stipulated in Article 28, Paragraph 1, Guidance 4 of the GCP, the Chairperson of a medical institution may attend a clinical trial review committee established by the institution, but may not be a member of the committee or participate in its deliberations or voting.
-The reason for this is that the person who requests the Investigational Review Committee to investigate and deliberate on the appropriateness of conducting a clinical trial, and who is in a position to give instructions and make decisions based on the opinions of the Investigational Review Committee (the Chairperson of the implementing medical institution), will participate in deliberations and voting on the appropriateness of the said clinical trial on his/her own, which may bias the review and opinions at the Investigational Review Committee.
+As stipulated in Article 28, Paragraph 1, Guidance 4 of the GCP, the Chairperson of an Investigator Site may attend the Investigational Review Committee established by the Investigator Site, but may not be a member or participate in deliberations or voting.
+The reason for this is that a person who requests the Investigator Site to investigate and deliberate on the appropriateness of conducting a clinical trial, and who is in a position to give instructions and make decisions based on the opinions of the Investigator Site (Chairperson), may participate in deliberations and voting on the appropriateness of the said clinical trial on his/her own, which may bias the review and opinions at the investigational review committee.
 One reason for this may be the possibility of bias in the review and opinions of the Clinical Trial Review Committee.

-Although the authority and roles of the Chairperson and the head of the site are not the same, we believe that there are concerns about the Chairperson's participation as a member of the Clinical Trial Review Committee as well as the head of the site.
-Although GCP does not mention the participation of the Chairperson as a member of the Clinical Trial Review Committee, we believe it is important for the Chairperson to make an appropriate decision based on the purpose of the fact that the head of the implementing institution cannot participate as a member.
+Although the authority and roles of the Chairman of the Board of Directors and the Chairperson of Investigator Site are not the same, we believe that there are concerns about the participation of the Chairman of the Board of Directors as a member of the Clinical Trial Review Committee, as well as the Chairperson of Investigator Site.
+Although GCP does not mention the participation of the Chairperson as a member of the Clinical Trial Review Committee, we believe that it is important for the Chairperson to make an appropriate decision based on the purpose of the fact that the head of the Investigator Site cannot participate as a member of the Committee.

 Share this page